-About the Lake
+About the Main Lake

 Strong tackle is a must and minimum tackle requirements do apply.
-A 42 inch specimen landing net and large unhooking mat are essential and a minimum of 12lb breaking strain mainline is also compulsory to help handle such large fish.
+A 42 inch specimen landing net and large unhooking mat are essential and a minimum of 15lb breaking strain mainline is also compulsory to help handle such large fish.
 For more information about tackle requirements please see rules section.
 There are 14 swims on this lake although we only allow 11 anglers on at any one time and it’s two rods max to reduce angling pressure.

 Main lake has many bottom and surface features which can unlock the secrets to having a successful session.
-If you go to our Facebook Page you will see in our photo albums an album of pictures entitled “The big drain down”.
-In this album there a several shots of the lake when it was drained in February 2013.
+If you go to our Facebook Page you will see in our photo albums an album of pictures entitled “Main Lake 2018 Drain Down!”.
+In this album there a several shots of the lake when it was drained in January 2018.
 This is invaluable information for finding out the contours of the bottom and can help you to work out the patrol routes of the carp.

 As a rule, carp will follow a new wind in search of food that will be carried to the windward bank.
 If you keep an eye on the weather forecasts in the days leading up to your session you may be able to predict where the fish are most likely to be feeding.
 As a general rule when there’s high pressure the fish will come up in the water and also head to the shallower margins in order to feed more comfortably.
 When the pressure drops below 1000mb you can try to fish the deeper areas as the fish will move down in the water column to balance the pressure in their swim bladders.
 These are just general rules and like all things in fishing, nothing is a certainty but if you bear these things in mind at least you are doing all you can to be fishing the right areas.